The start of the 2008 saw RML introducing a further evolution

 Endurance Series (now Le Mans Series) and

 the American Le Mans Series.
-In its latest incarnation,
+In its final incarnation,

-the MG EX265 complies with all the latest regulations and
+the MG EX265 complied with all the latest regulations and

 technical specifications.